Skip to main content

 About This School

 Howard Community College is a public institution located in Columbia, Maryland with approximately 6,649 undergraduate students enrolled.
 The average net price after financial aid is $11,133 per year.
-Typical graduates earn $44,000 within 10 years of enrollment.
+The graduation rate is 25%, and the typical graduate earns $44,000 within 10 years of enrollment.

 Howard Community College is a public community college in Columbia, Maryland.
 It offers classes for credit in more than 100 programs, non-credit classes, and workforce development programs.
 In addition to the main campus in Columbia, courses are also held at two satellite campuses.